Indiana Jones and the Last Crusade: Critical response

-Influence
+In 2025, The Hollywood Reporter listed Indiana Jones and the Last Crusade as having the best stunts of 1989.

+Accolades

-The film won the Academy Award for Best Sound Effects Editing; it also received nominations for Best Original Score and Best Sound (Ben Burtt, Gary Summers, Shawn Murphy and Tony Dawe), but lost to The Little Mermaid and Glory respectively.
+The film won the Academy Award for Best Sound Effects Editing; it also received nominations for Best Original Score and Best Sound (Ben Burtt, Gary Summers, Shawn Murphy and Tony Dawe).
 Connery received a Golden Globe Award nomination for Best Supporting Actor.
 Connery and the visual and sound effects teams were also nominated at the 43rd British Academy Film Awards.
 The film won the 1990 Hugo Award for Best Dramatic Presentation, and was nominated for Best Motion Picture Drama at the Young Artist Awards.
 John Williams's score won a Broadcast Music Incorporated Award, and was nominated for a Grammy Award.

 The prologue depicting Jones in his youth inspired Lucas to create The Young Indiana Jones Chronicles television series, which featured Sean Patrick Flanery as the young adult Indiana and Corey Carrier as the 8- to 10-year-old Indiana.
+According to Dark Horse Comics author Lee Marrs, Lucasfilm considered for a while to make a continuation to the film series starring Phoenix as a younger Jones, but these plans were dropped after his untimely death.
 The 13-year-old incarnation played by Phoenix in the film was the focus of a Young Indiana Jones series of young adult novels that began in 1990; by the ninth novel, the series had become a tie-in to the television show.
 German author Wolfgang Hohlbein revisited the prologue in one of his novels, in which Jones encounters the lead grave robber—whom Hohlbein christens Jake—in 1943.
 The film's ending begins the 1995 comic series Indiana Jones and the Spear of Destiny, which moves forward to depict Jones and his father searching for the Holy Lance in Ireland in 1945.
-Spielberg intended to have Connery cameo as Henry in Kingdom of the Crystal Skull (2008), but Connery turned it down as he had retired.
+Spielberg intended to have Connery cameo as Henry in Indiana Jones and the Kingdom of the Crystal Skull (2008), but Connery turned it down as he had retired.

 Petra's use for the movie's climactic scenes greatly contributed to its popularity as an international tourist destination.
 Before the film's release, only a few thousand visitors per year made the trip; since then it has grown to almost a million annually.
 Shops and hotels near the site play up the connection, and it is mentioned prominently in itineraries of locations used in the film series.
 Jordan's tourism board mentions the connection on its website.
 In 2012, the satirical news site The Pan-Arabia Enquirer ran a mock story claiming that the board had officially renamed Petra "That Place from Indiana Jones" to reflect how the world more commonly refers to it.